 Are you wearing contacts or glasses?
 Try focusing with, or without your corrective wear on.
 Depending on if you’re near or far-sighted.
 Here is an article about corrective wear and how it can affect your telescope viewing.

 Double-check for obstacles.
-At night it may be hard to notice a tree limb, for example, in the view of your telescope.
+At night it may be hard to notice a tree limb in the view of your telescope, for example.
 When looking through a finderscope, and especially standing and looking.
 The angle of view is different from your scope’s.
-Like the difference in perspective from your left or right eye.
+Like the difference in perspective from your left eye to your right eye.

 Other than that, I hate to say, wait and try again in the day time where you can see everything a little better and repeat the steps to see if you missed something.

 If you can’t find anything, contact your technical support from the owner’s manual.
-Don’t dally on this, it should work for you like everyone elses.
+Don’t dally on this, it should work for you like everyone else.